 VRTY Collaborates in a World-First VR Research Project

-This innovative and world-first longitudinal classroom VR research study will investigate the efficacy of 360° VR technology for deeper learning in schools, and create new knowledge about how students can have agency in their learning and the implications that have for teacher pedagogy using VR.
+This innovative and world-first longitudinal classroom VR research study will investigate the efficacy of 360° VR technology for deeper learning in schools, and create new knowledge about how students can have agency in their learning and the implications that can have for teacher pedagogy using VR.

 ”We are particularly interested in emerging pedagogies and how students might learn.
 Schools are investing in VR technology but there is limited evidence of how teachers can use this technology to accelerate student learning.
 We're also interested in knowing how this works in terms of girls and STEM learning and students from disadvantaged backgrounds.Carolyn GrantskalnsChief Executive, AISSA